Ong Tiang Swee: Rise as Kapitan China

 By 1888, Ong was already a leading figure in Sarawak.
 After his father's passing in 1889, Ong succeeded his father as Kapitan China of the Chinese community.
 It was his duty to manage the wellbeing of the community, as well as to advise the government on Chinese customs and affairs.
 Ong was also the intermediary between the government and his community, explaining new policies and laws of the government.
 The Rajah's government administered the Chinese indirectly through Ong, in his capacity as Kapitan.
 He served for over half a century as Kapitan Cina, when political parties and direct elections to the legislative bodies were still many years away.

 He contributed substantially towards the development of the state under the White Rajahs' rule, when the growing Chinese community was participating actively in promoting the country's economy.
 The Rajah assisted with land, finance and building materials.

 In February 1912, the Chinese Court was established to give the Chinese in Sarawak a more extended influence in the political affairs of the country.
 As such, it became the most influential body in the Chinese community.
 Ong was appointed President of the Court, which signified his supreme position in the Chinese hierarchy.
 When Ong stepped down in 1920, the Court was dissolved and its duties taken over by the civil courts, where Ong was an adviser.

 As chairman of the Hokkien Association, Ong rallied support from the Chinese Community, particularly the Hokkien, for the establishment of the Hokkien Free School, which emphasised the teaching of the Chinese, rather than English.

-In 1941, he was appointed a life member of the Supreme Council.
+In 1941, he was appointed a lifetime member of the Supreme Council.

 In 1947, the government appointed his son, Ong Kwan Hin to succeed him as Kapitan Cina for the Hokkien community.